DSharpPlus/DSharpPlus/docs/articles/beyond_basics/logging/third_party.md

 var logFactory = new LoggerFactory().AddSerilog();
 ```

-Then assign that variable to the @DSharpPlus.DiscordConfiguration.LoggerFactory property of your of
+Then assign that variable to the `DiscordConfiguration.LoggerFactory` property of your of
-@DSharpPlus.DiscordConfiguration.
+`DiscordConfiguration`.

 ```cs
 new DiscordConfiguration()